pan-0/BLayout/docs/DOCS.md

 Assuming your block is $16$-byte aligned, `blcalc()` (correctly) returns $4$ for the above array.

-If your block sits at address $16$ then, using `blnext()`, the bytes would be laid out like this:
+If your block sits at address $16$ then, using `blnext()` and starting from the beginning of the block, the bytes would be laid out like this:

 | $Address$ | $16$  | $17$  | $18$  | $19$  |
 | --------- | ----- | ----- | ----- | ----- |
 | $Byte$    | $X_0$ |       | $Y_0$ | $Y_1$ |

-But, if you were to use `blprev()`, allocating from the end of the block, they'd be laid out like this:
+But, if you were to use `blprev()`, starting from the end of the block, they'd be laid out like this:

 | $Address$ | $16$  | $17$  | $18$  | $19$  |
 | --------- | ----- | ----- | ----- | ----- |